louis-young/markdown-blog/README.md

 # Markdown Blog

-A statically generated personal blog website written in Next.js.
+A statically generated blog website written in Next.js.

 ## Description

 This is a Next.js application for my own personal blog.
 It is statically generated using Next.js and uses posts written in markdown.
+I have since rebuilt this project using Gatsby.

 ## Motivation